Essential oils are very popular.

 Without the internet, it was easier to sell a product to potential customers.

-But today, more and more people go shop online.
+But today, more and more people go shopping online.
 And they can choose what product they buy and how much they pay for it.

-The essential oils from doTERRA are overpriced and it makes difficult to sell them.
+The essential oils from doTERRA are overpriced and it makes it difficult to sell them.

 How about recruiting other people?
 Is it something you would enjoy doing?

 If yes, I believe there is potential.

 Otherwise, there is no point in joining the doTERRA.